SudoOmbro/qoi_converter/README.md

 [Based on this specification](https://qoiformat.org/qoi-specification.pdf)

 ## Architecture
-Very object-oriented, uses the visitor pattern.
+Very object-oriented, uses the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

 ## Why python?
 This is supposed to be more of a learning project than anything actually useful, but it does remove the need for compiled binaries in some instances.